UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Coroutines.rst.txt

 What is a coroutine?
 ====================

-Coroutines are functions that can hold state, and varies between invocations;
+Coroutines are functions that can hold state, and vary between invocations;
 there can be multiple instances of a given coroutine at once.

 This may sound a bit familiar from generators -- a generator function can hold state when it yields, and there can be multiple instances of the same generator function at once.

-The differnce is that coroutines, in addition to holding state, can also return control flow back to the system while they are holding that state.
+The difference is that coroutines, in addition to holding state, can also return control flow back to the system while they are holding that state.

 Hopefully this will make a bit more sense after we've experimented a bit.

 Coroutines By Themselves
 ========================

 Coroutines are really only useful when controlled by an event loop.
-And for the most part, you are going to use an event loop provided by an async framework, like the ``asyncio`` package.
+And for the most part, you are going to use an event loop provided by an async framework, like the built in``asyncio`` package.

 But it can be instructive to know about what is going on directly with coroutines, so we'll experiment a bit here: